 Yes, gloves are allowed in CrossFit.
-They would be highly recommended once you start working out at higher intensity levels.
-Also, if you tend to have soft office hands and you’re just getting started, then a pair of CrossFit gloves will make a big difference.
+They are highly recommended, especially once you start working out at higher intensity levels.
+Also, if you have soft hands and are just starting, a pair of CrossFit gloves will make a big difference.

 How Tight Should Crossfit Gloves Be?

-CrossFit gloves should be tight enough to avoid friction between the skin and glove.
-Anything tighter might restrict your hand movements and grip, while gloves that are too loose may increase your chances of getting some nasty blisters.
+CrossFit gloves should be tight enough to avoid friction between the skin and the glove.
+Any tighter might restrict your hand movements and grip, while gloves that are too loose may increase your chances of getting nasty blisters.

 Do Crossfit Gloves Prevent Calluses?

 Yes, CrossFit gloves may prevent calluses.
 The right type and amount of padding on the palms of the gloves may reduce the pressure points on the skin.
-While you should allow some thickening of the skin, too much can become uncomfortable.
+While you should allow some skin thickening, too much can become uncomfortable.

 Do Crossfit Gloves Prevent Germs?

 Yes, CrossFit gloves may prevent germs from spreading at the gym.
-But you would need to avoid taking them on and off during a workout and wash them immediately after a CrossFit session.
+But you must avoid taking them on and off during a workout and wash them immediately after a CrossFit session.

 What Is The Best CrossFit Gloves?